BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 #### Q: I can't get the miner working, is there an easier way to mine?

-A: You can try the web miner [here](http://turtleminers.club/pages/webmine/).
+A: You can try the [BLOC web miner](../mining/bloc-in-browser-javascript-web-miner.md).
 You will get a lower hashrate than native mining, and it doesn't have GPU support, however it's very easy to setup.

-Alternatively, you can hop onto the [Discord][Discord_Link] if you're having issues and we'll help you out.
+Alternatively, you can hop onto the [Discord][https://discord.gg/5Buudya] if you're having issues and we'll help you out.

 #### Q: What is the miner executable / why isn't it working?

 A: This is a solo miner, which is CPU only.
-This means to gain any abLoc, you have to find a block by yourself, which unless you have many powerful CPUs, is very unlikely.
+This means to gain any BLOC, you have to find a block by yourself, which unless you have many powerful CPUs, is very unlikely.

-We strongly recommend using a pool, and a miner such as XMR-Stak or XMRig.
+We strongly recommend using a pool, and a miner such as [BLOC GUI Miner](../mining/BLOC-GUI-Miner.md) or [XMR-STAK](../mining/XMR-Stak-index.md) or [XMRIG](../mining/XMRIG-index.md).

 Nevertheless, if you want to try it out, open a command prompt in the same directory, and run